Security · May 06, 2024

 Companies may find themselves suddenly unable to buy essential materials if a longtime supplier faces a crisis.
 They may benefit from building working relationships with multiple suppliers in different regions so they aren't overly reliant on one source.
 And executives may be smart not to adhere too closely to a just-in-time management model that could leave their company in the lurch if supplies aren't available right away.

-PR fiascos
+PR crises

 A company that's the target of a social media campaign or the subject of critical news coverage will likely lose customers and may find other businesses less willing to enter into partnerships.
 Companies can mitigate this risk by being selective about who is allowed to speak for the organization.
-For example, an intern shouldn't have unsupervised use of the official Twitter account.
+For example, an intern shouldn't have unsupervised use of the official LinkedIn account.

 Companies may want to maintain open communication with journalists, so they can share their side of the story with the media when problems arise.
-And it's best to cultivate an inclusive, ethical workplace culture so employees will be less likely to have grievances that might go viral.
+And it's best to cultivate an inclusive, ethical workplace culture so employees will be less likely to have grievances that go viral.

 Regulatory changes